chocolatetoothpaste/camino/README.md

 See documentation when 0.12.0 is released in early 2015.

 **Possible breaking change**
+Starting in v0.11.0, Camino will fire initial events for the browser ("popstate" and "hashchange").
+See examples below.
+This can be overridden with the "init" option.
 Rather than assume most of your users are using an older browser, I have opted to remove any polyfills from the library.
 This will probably only affect IE users.
 For convenience, I have added a Polyfills section to the end of this document.

 Camino is a request middle layer.
 It connects requests with callback functions and does not enforce any particular application paradigm.
 MVC, MVVM, or just write some closures to run some code, Camino doesn't care!